buttermilk-crypto/unity/unity-encoding/README.md

  </td></tr>
  </table>

- Here is a list of the Jsonxf constraints:
+ Here is a list of the Unity-encoding constraints:

   - The character encoding must be UTF-8.
   - The root production must be an array and cannot be of zero size.